Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which two things are appropriate for a Scrum Master to do if the Development Team doesn’t have the engineering tools and infrastructure to completely finish each selected Product Backlog item? (choose the best two answers)
+### Which two things are appropriate for a Scrum Master to do if the Development Team doesn't have the engineering tools and infrastructure to completely finish each selected Product Backlog item? (choose the best two answers)

 - [x] Coach the Development Team to improve its skills, tools, and infrastructure over time and adjust the Definition of "Done" accordingly.
 - [ ] Encourage the Product Owner to accept partially "Done" increments until the situation improves.
-- [ ] Refocus the current Sprint on establishing the Development Team’s infrastructure instead of delivering an increment.
+- [ ] Refocus the current Sprint on establishing the Development Team's infrastructure instead of delivering an increment.
 - [ ] Declare the Development Team not ready for Scrum.
 - [x] Have the Development Team establish a Definition of "Done" that is actually possible to achieve given current circumstances.